Golden-Hour-Software/eggnog/README.md

 # eggnog
 The GitHub repository containing the source code to eggnog, which is an alternative to the Windows Command Prompt terminal.
+**This repository does NOT contain any projects for any build system directly, you must find your own way to build these projects.
+ONLY the source code is included here.**